tirthdpatel/Snake_Game/README.md

 - Jeet Patel         - 202404026

 ---
+## Requirement to Run
+Code will Run in Windows only

+---

 ## Objective

 The Snake Game is a classic arcade game where the player controls a snake that grows in size as it consumes food.
 The game ends if the snake